-The Bentham Line (Leeds to Lancaster & Morecambe) often referred to as the ‘Little North Western’ is a gem of a line but it is often eclipsed by its more notorious neighbour the Settle Carlisle line.
+The Bentham Line (Leeds to Lancaster & Morecambe) often referred to as the ‘Little North Western’ is a gem of a line but it is often eclipsed by its more well known neighbour the Settle Carlisle line.
 Crossing three rivers the Lune, Wenning and Ribble, the line is very picturesque with excellent views to the Dales, Ingleborough and towards the Forest of Bowland.

 At Morecambe stroll along the promenade, with its stunning views across the Morecambe Bay towards the Lake District fells, visit the TIC located in the former Promenade Railway Station and take in the recently restored Midland Hotel.
 From Morecambe the line passes through Bare Lane on its way to the historic town of Lancaster.
 From Lancaster the line reaches Carnforth made famous by the film ‘Brief Encounter’.
 Spend some time here looking around the excellently restored visitor centre and enjoy refreshments in the café.
 Carnforth is also the junction for trains to the Furness area and Barrow in Furness.